igbatov/sci-map/README.md

 If after commit conflict is detected, then user will see changes commited before him and his own (uncommited because of conflict) version and act accordingly - manually merge person edits and do commit again.

-Some nodes maybe interesting only to you, and it is okay.
-Exclude this nodes from commit marking them as "only personal interest" can be marked as "personal interest".
+Some nodes maybe interesting only to you (you don't want to publish it or don't think it is useful for others) - it is okay.
+Exclude such nodes from commit marking them as "only personal interest".

-You can also make some nodes more visible to you, this changes will not be commited.
+You can also make some nodes more visible to you (make them bigger) - this changes also will not be commited.

+### Special types
+Edge science cannot be organized in a clear phenomena-produces-phenomena structures described above.
+Sometimes you have just several small pieces of huge puzzle yet to be solved.
+However, this pieces is worth to be described to ease further puzzle investigation (clear phenomena-produces-phenomena description is a final goal).
+That is why there are two special group type for node - "book" and "questions".
+"Book" is just root group node for mindmap of ideas/theories/facts/whatever described in some book/course/whatever.
+"Questions" is a root for questions on the subject that you want to find answer to.

 ### Node contents

-Node content contains
+Node content consists from
-1) user personal description of the topic
+1) users description of the topic
+2) connections to other nodes (see "type of connections")
-2) links to resources (books, videos, blog articles etc) that describes topic in details
+3) links to resources (books, videos, blog articles etc) that describes topic in details
-3) links to the jobs that help humanity make progress on the topic
 4) links to crowdfunding campaigns that push this topic forward
-5) children nodes that are somehow connected the described node

-## Проблема с представлением в виде mind-map
-На примере mindmeister.
-1) Узлы хочется помечать типом утверждения (теория, факт, вопрос, концепт, группа) одновременно помечать некоторые узлы как интересные лично мне, чтобы они были более заметны по сравнению с остальными (занимали 60% визуального пространства).
-Так же и неинтересные лично мне - чтобы они были менее заметные чем "интересные" и "неотмеченные".
-2) Один и тот же узел вместе со всеми потомками может находится в разных частях дерева.
-Или например, вирус "Helicobacter pylori" может быть как в "Multiatom Structures"->"Organic Compounds"->"Viruses" так и в Human->Science->Medicine->"Classification of Diseases"->"Cancer"->"Gastric Cancer"->"Causes" и в Human->Problems->Immortality->"Causes of death and disability"
-3) Естественная структура преполагает что любой феномен (=теория) порождены несколькими разными феноменами.
-В дереве непонятно как наглядно отобразить что у одного узла несколько предков.
+5) links to the jobs that help humanity make progress on the topic

 ## Project setup
 ```